springone-tour-2020-cicd/katacoda-scenarios/argocd/step7.md

 Now sit back and watch Argo CD update the deployment of spring-sample-app-dev.

-You can veryfy the new deployment in the UI by clicking into the application `spring-sample-app-dev` and clicking on `History and Rollback`.
+You can verify the new deployment in the UI by clicking into the application `spring-sample-app-dev` and clicking on `History and Rollback`.
 You should see two entries.